bojanczyk/slajdomat/docs/developer-notes.md

     codesign --force --deep -s - Slajdomat.app

 This will elimiate the "damaged" message, and allow the user to run the app once they have agreed to use it from an unidentified developer.

+## Todo
+Things to implement in the future zoom menu unfolds not just on arrow

+### Bugs
+search keywords are saved for last and not first slide event css is bad for search results, the text overflows the white background

+### Viewer app
+- it would be nice to avoid the use of ffmpeg.
+I will try to use a js implementation of lame, or something similar.
+Gabriele suggested  https://recordrtc.org

+### Extra features of the system
+- move event